ttyun/Maze-Game/README.md

 # Maze-Game
-The Maze Game is written in Java.
-The graphics are rendered in Processing.
-Move your explorer through a maze to find the treasure and win.
-However, make sure to avoid the randomly generated and moving monsters!
+Written in Java and rendered through Processing, The Maze Game will test your abilities to maneuver through obstacles and ultimately find the golden treasure.
+Be sure to avoid the randomly generated moving monsters!

+Images were used from the web and additional editing was done through Photoshop by myself.